wolfenrain/fluttium/docs/docs/actions/built-in/advanced.md

 ---
 sidebar_position: 5
-description: A set of actions that will allow you to debug your flow and your application.
+description: A set of actions that allow for more advanced flow setups.
 ---

 # 🧠 Advanced

-Fluttium provides a set of actions that will allow you to debug your flow and your application.
+Fluttium provides a set of actions that will allow for more advanced flow setups, use these at your own discretion.

 ## Wait